 HOW DO WEBINARS WORK?

-You will receive an email from us with log-in instructions.
-If you do not receive the email within one (1) day of the Webinar, Please contact NELI
+You will receive an email from us with a link to download the PDF and log-in instructions approximately 3 business days prior to the start date.
+If you do not receive the email within two (2) days of the Webinar, Please contact NELI

 CLE AND OTHER CONTINUING EDUCATION CREDIT